koteykaby/comrade/README.md

 This project is a community-driven emulator for original game services.
 Main goal is to make it better playable in LAN parties or in any place where proper internet connection is a problem.

+If you want to discuss about it - join our [Discord community](https://discord.gg/W4uRYPkZr2)!

 > [!IMPORTANT]
 > Currently have support only for Steam (Windows) version.